 Ah - the joys of picking stalls…..call it job security, quiet time, a pain in the rear, all of the above.
 There is one method of bedding and cleaning a stall that may work for you.
 It’s called the deep litter bedding method, and it works best with shavings.
 I have done it with rice hulls and shavings, and both types of bedding are appropriate for the deep litter bedding system.
 For horses that like to become a toe dragging tornado in their stalls, this method may not work as their manure may get too mixed in and more difficult to remove.

 In a nutshell, with the deep litter system, you remove only the manure and wet, and leave the remaining shavings to create a bed.
 Cover up the dirtier shavings (that get off color with use but are picked of waste) with new ones.
-This serves a few purposes - to create a packed bottom layer, to keep fresh shavings on top, to minimize chore time.
+This serves a few purposes - to create a packed bottom layer, to keep fresh shavings on top, and to minimize chore time.
 Some horse people say the deep litter bedding system also “ferments” the bottom layer to create some heat.
 However, you must pick up the wet spots.

 So how do you get started?
 Easy.
 Pack your stall FULL of shavings.
 I mean FULL.
 I would start with at least 12-18 inches of shavings from wall to wall.
 Also, bank the walls.
 Several feet up.
 The banking of the walls can help to prevent your horse from getting cast, and also serves as your supply of fresh shavings to top off the bed.